iabdullah215/Study-Notes/Info.Sec.Notes.md

 7. ***One-time pad in cryptography***
 	A one-time pad is a *cryptographic technique used to encrypt and decrypt messages*.
 It is considered one of the *most secure* encryption methods when implemented correctly.
 The key used in a *one-time pad* must be truly *random*, *completely secret*, and used only once for each message.
 Hence, the name **"one-time pad."** If these conditions are met, the resulting ciphertext is theoretically *unbreakable* through *cryptanalysis*.
 This is because, without knowledge of the exact key used, there is *no statistical pattern* or *information leakage* that an attacker can exploit to decrypt the message.
 ---
-8. ***S-DES (Simplified Data Encryption Standard)*** **Key**:
-	- 10 bits
-	- Apply P-10.
-	- Separate into left and right.
-	- Play 1-left circular shift on both the parts.
-	- Apply P-8 on the right side. (padding)
-	- The result would be *key1*
-	- Again divide into two parts.
-	- Apply 2-left circular shift to the right.
-	- Apply P-8 on the right one. (padding)
-	- The result would be *key2*
-	**Text:**
-	- 8 bits
-	- Apply P-10
-	- Divide into left and right.
-	- Apply E-P on the right side (padding)
-	- Now *XOR* it with *key1*
-	- There will be two 4-bit sets.
-	- The first four are for *S0* and the second four are for *S1*
-	- The *first and the last* bit of the bit-set is for rows and the middle *two* bits are for columns.
-	- Apply P-4
-	-
----
 9. ***Importance of Images in Information Security***
 	1. *Steganography:* Steganography is the practice of *hiding secret information within digital images* or *other media files*.
 Images can be used as *carriers* to conceal sensitive data, such as *text*, *documents*, or other *images*, without arousing suspicion.
 Steganography techniques can be employed for covert communication and data exfiltration, making it important for information security professionals to be aware of and mitigate this threat.
 	2. *Malware Detection:* Images can be used as *carriers for malware*, such as *trojans* or *ransomware*, through techniques like *steganography* or *image-based exploits*.
 Security tools and techniques are required to *detect* and *mitigate* *image-based threats*, including the use of *antivirus software*, *intrusion detection* systems, and secure coding practices to prevent *image-based vulnerabilities and attacks.*